rock climbing information for Krabi

 The “The Pocket Guide” has 344 pages of detailed information for over 1000 routes in Railay/ Tonsai, +200 routes around Thailand, and general climbing information for the area.
 It is available for 800 THB (about $25) at most shops on Tonsai and Railay Beach.

-Find The Pocket Guide on Tonsai Beach at: The Rock Shop, Viking Climbers, On The Rocks, Tonsai Rock Climbing School, Peace and Love, Andaman Nature Resort, Pasook Resort, Mambo Resort and Tui’s Minimart.
+Find The Pocket Guide on Tonsai Beach at: The Rock Shop, and Freedom Bar.

-Find the Pocket Guide on Railay Beach at: Hot Rocks Climbing Shop, On-Site Climbing Shop, Tied Up Climbing Shop, Tex Rock Climbing Shop and Sea Cliff Climbing Shop.
+Where to find the Pocket Guide on Railay Beach at: Hot Rocks Climbing Shop, Rai-Lay Climbing Shop, Sea Cliff Climbing Shop, and Hightland Climbing Shop.

 Order by Mail: Purchase your copy of The Pocket Guide from home!
 If you want to get your book before arriving in Thailand, send an email to [email protected] making a request.
-You’ll receive a pay pal bill shortly later.
-After funds have been deposited, we’ll mail the book straight to your door.
+You’ll receive a PayPal bill shortly later for 1000THB (which is the book plus postage).
+After funds have been deposited, we’ll send you the book straight to your door.

 Note: Having a Pay Pal account is required.